joelwaymack/age-graph/README.md

 The graph database works off the [Cypher query language](https://neo4j.com/docs/getting-started/cypher/) created by neo4j for their graph databases.
 Labels are the primary means of differentiating types (think tables) in the database.

-Notes: In an attempt to reduce label errors, all labels are converted to lower_snake_case for matching.
-While vertexes are not required to have labels in the Apache AGE implementation, this API requires them.

 There are 2 routes for building out an API:

-- Explicit types: Your best approach is to create a specific type to represent each vertex label.
+- Explicit types: Your best approach is to create a specific type to represent each vertex label and to add specific edge labels to the `\Graph.Api\Models\EdgeType.cs` enum.
-  - The Asset type, with a model and controller, is an example of explicit typing
+  - The `\Graph.Api\Models\Asset.cs` type, with its corresponding controller, is an example of explicit typing for a vertex.
 - Graph item: A graph item is a generic type that can represent a vertex or an edge since both have a label and properties.
+Graph items are returned from many API routes to handle the generic nature of the underlying graph.

 ## Credit